 Hilton no longer has an award chart, so to find the price of a Hilton hotel you’ll have to either search individually for location and dates, or use the Hilton Points Explorer, which shows you the most or least you could pay for an award night at a specific hotel.
 Prices may vary depending on season as well.
-I prefer just searching directly – I find it more efficient.
+I prefer just searching directly — it’s more efficient.

 Standard room prices at Hilton properties start at 5,000 Hilton points per night, and top out at 95,000 Hilton points per night.
-However, it’s possible to spend much more if you want to (or have to) book a premium room award.
-So look for standard awards first.
+However, it’s possible to spend much more if you want to (or have to) book a premium room award, so look for standard awards first.

 To search for an award stay, navigate to Hilton.com and enter your search criteria (city, travel dates).
 You can also select “Advanced Search” to include details like number of guests and rooms.
 Click “Go” to see your results.